comses/comses.net/README.md

 -------------
 Run `bash build.sh` to build the Docker image, generate secrets, and a symlinked `docker-compose.yml` file.
 Then run `docker-compose up`.

+A debug setup exists in the `deploy/debug` folder.
+Files in the debug will need to be brough to this directory to work and the settings file will have to switched to the debug settings file.

 ## Import metadata and codebases
 Extract JSON data files from https://github.com/comses/docker-openabm and place them in a directory accessible to the `cms` container along with a `models/` directory pulled from the `openabm-files` root.
 Then run `docker-compose exec cms bash` to enter the `cms` container and run `invoke import_all` to migrate the Drupal data into Django and copy the model library filesystem data into the new archival repository format.